dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 ## Enable support for interactive render modes

 A Blazor Web App must be configured to support interactive render modes.
-The following extensions are automatically applied to apps created from the [*Blazor Web App* project template](xref:blazor/tooling) when either or both of server-side component interactivity and client-side component interactivity are enabled during app creation.
+The following extensions are automatically applied to apps created from the *Blazor Web App* project template during app creation.
 Individual components are still required to declare their render mode per the [*Render modes*](#render-modes) section after the component services and endpoints are configured in the app's `Program` file.

 Services for Razor components are added by calling <xref:Microsoft.Extensions.DependencyInjection.RazorComponentsServiceCollectionExtensions.AddRazorComponents%2A>.